JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/risk.md

 ---
 The Risk module is meant to calculate important risk metrics such as Value at Risk (VaR), Conditional Value at Risk (cVaR), Maximum Drawdown, Correlations, GARCH, EWMA and more.

-If you are looking for documentation regarding the toolkit, ratios, models, technicals and performance, please have a look at the [Toolkit](/projects/financetoolkit/docs), [Ratios](/projects/financetoolkit/docs/ratios), [Models](/projects/financetoolkit/docs/models), [Technicals](/projects/financetoolkit/docs/technicals) and [Performance](/projects/financetoolkit/docs/performance) pages.
+If you are looking for documentation regarding the toolkit, ratios, models, technicals, performance and economics, please have a look at the [Toolkit](/projects/financetoolkit/docs), [Ratios](/projects/financetoolkit/docs/ratios), [Models](/projects/financetoolkit/docs/models), [Technicals](/projects/financetoolkit/docs/technicals), [Performance](/projects/financetoolkit/docs/performance) and [Economics](/projects/financetoolkit/docs/economics) pages.

 {% include docstring_viewer.html fileUrl='https://api.github.com/repos/JerBouma/FinanceToolkit/contents/financetoolkit/risk/risk_controller.py' %}